Avista Animal Helpers Therapy Dog Program of Louisville, Colorado

 Exclusions: Animals that have been fed any raw or dehydrated (but otherwise raw) foods, chews, or treats of animal origin (such as pig ears) within the past 90 days will not be able to participate in the program until their pet has been off of the raw or dehydrated food for at least 90 days and continues to stay off of the raw or dehydrated food while participating in the program.

 Animal Helpers are hospital volunteers.
-Handlers must attend the hospital’s volunteer orientation program and complete a health check and background check.
+Handlers must complete volunteer application, attend the hospital’s volunteer orientation program and complete a health check and background check.

-Therapy Dog Registration: In order to participate in our program, you and your dog must be registered with one of the three national organizations that are recognized by Good Samaritan Medical Center.
+Therapy Dog Registration: In order to participate in our program, you and your dog must be registered with one of the three national organizations below which are recognized by Avista Hospital for liability insurance purposes.

-If you are not currently registered with one of the above organizations, please do your research and complete the registration process after making your application below.
-In order to be placed on the waiting list for an upcoming class, you must be registered before you can be invited to class.
-Class invitations usually are done 2 months before class so you need to be registered with one of the three Therapy Dog Associations above before that time.
+If you are not currently registered with one of the above organizations, please do your research and begin the registration process after making your application below.
+In order to be placed on the waiting list for an upcoming class, you must have completed the therapy dog registration process before you can be invited to attend class.

 Note: Our TDBC Leadership group has several members who are also tester/observers for Alliance of Therapy Dogs.
 If you would like some assistance getting started with the testing, please contact us through this website.